mksipe/mksipe/posts/passsettings.md

 ##### All Values

-You are not required to know every command or review the manpage in order to change the specified user's password settings.
-You can simply run the command with no arguments and it will prompt you for settings.
+You are not required to know every command or review the man page to change the specified user's password settings.
+You can run the command with no arguments, and it will prompt you for settings.

 `chage <user>`